pangenome/pggb-paper/workflows/Yeast.md

 The bi-allelic SNVs called from the variation graph will be compared to those obtained from the pairwise alignments of each the 7 genomes against the SGD reference.
 The latter will be used as the ground truth to calculate precision, recall, as well as the F1-score.
 Moreover, the ground truth will be stratified in two types of variants: those lying is "easy" regions and those lying in "hard regions".
 The latter include genomic regions which are repeated or features, such as Tys (yeast transposable elements), which are known to be repeated.

 All the input sequences are provided in the "genomes" folder while the corresponding annotations are stored in the "annotations" folder.
 All the scripts needed to run the analysis are stored in the "scripts" folder.
+Make sure to "cd" to the main folder of the repository before running the command lines reported below.

 ## Data